awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. Open the AWS CodeStar console at [https://console\.aws\.amazon\.com/codestar/](https://console.aws.amazon.com/codestar/)\.

+1. Choose **Projects** in the navigation pane\.

-1. Find the project in the list, and from the ellipsis \(**…**\), choose **Delete**\.
+1. Select the project you want to delete and choose **Delete**\.

-   Or, open the project, and in the navigation pane, choose **Project**\.
+   Or, open the project and choose **Settings** from the navigation pane on the left side of the console\.
 On the project details page, choose **Delete project**\.

-1. In **Type the following project ID to confirm**, enter the ID of the project, and then choose **Delete**\.
+1. In the **Delete confirmation page**, enter *delete*\.
+Keep **Delete resources** selected if you wish to delete project resources\.
+Choose **Delete**\.

    Deleting a project can take several minutes\.
 After it's deleted, the project no longer appears in the list of projects in the AWS CodeStar console\.
 **Important**
-By default, when you delete a project, all resources listed under **Project resources** are deleted\.
-If you clear the check box, the project resources are retained\.
-For more information, go [here](how-to-delete-project.md#adh-keep-resources)\.
 If your project uses resources outside of AWS \(for example, a GitHub repository or issues in Atlassian JIRA\), those resources are not deleted, even if you select the check box\.
 Your project cannot be deleted if any AWS CodeStar managed policies have been manually attached to roles that are not IAM users\.
 If you have attached your project's managed policies to a federated user's role, you must detach the policy before you can delete the project\.
-For more information, see [Detach an AWS CodeStar Managed Policy from the Federated User's Role](access-permissions-federated.md#access-permissions-federated-detach-CodeStar)\.
+For more information, see [Detach an AWS CodeStar Managed Policy from the Federated User's Role](security_iam_service-with-iam.md#security_iam_service-with-iam-roles-federated-detach-CodeStar)\.

 ## Step 8: Get Your Project Ready for a Production Environment<a name="getting-started-production-ready"></a>

 After you have created your project, you are ready to create, test, and deploy code\.
 Review the following considerations for maintaining your project in a production environment:

 + Regularly apply patches and review security best practices for the dependencies used by your application\.
 For more information, see [Security Best Practices for AWS CodeStar Resources](best-practices.md#best-practices-security)\.
 + Regularly monitor the environment settings suggested by the programming language for your project\.